Esmail-ibraheem/microToken/README.md

 # tiktoken
-building the byte-pair encoding tokenizer algorithm with interactive interface using gradio.
+building the byte-pair encoding tokenizer algorithm with interactive interface using gradio in just  `~200 lines of code`.

 ### usage: